jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.2.5 - 02.29.2024 =
+* Added new perfmatters_critical_image_parent_exclusions filter.
+* Added new perfmatters_leading_image_parent_exclusions filter.
+* Added new Disable Core Fetch option to disable the fetch priority attribute added by WordPress core.
+* Added built-in WooCommerce CSS selector exclusion for better compatibility on single product posts.
+* Added Breakdance request parameters to excluded page builders array.
+* Added a REST API exception for WP Recipe Maker.
+* Added Delay JS quick exclusions for Kadence Blocks and Kadence Blocks Pro.
+* Added CSS Background Image support for the footer element.
+* Fixed an issue where dynamic preload version numbers would sometimes get added to the wrong resource.
+* Fixed an issue with certain multilingual setups where the base URL for generated files was incorrect.
+* Updated background processing library to the latest version (1.3.0).
+* Updated CSS parsing library to the latest version (8.5.1).
+* Minor style updates to plugin UI.

 = 2.2.4 - 02.05.2024 =
 * Added built-in Image Dimensions exclusion for blank placeholder SVGs.